Advantages of working

 You might also want to consider self-employment.
 You’ll need to register as self-employed with HMRC, complete self-assessment tax returns, and you may have to pay tax and National Insurance contributions.

 If you’ve been out of work for some time, you might need some help to get back to work.
-You can contact the National Career Service to get careers advice or use their online tools, such as the skills health check.
+You can contact the National Careers Service to get careers advice or use their online tools, such as the skills health check.

 If you’re unemployed and looking for work, your local Jobcentre Plus may also provide support, such as CV advice and help with interview preparation, and you could also join a work club.